Sharing Worship & Christian Values

 Emphasis is placed on our five key Christian values, this spell out the word ‘Eagle’ which is linked to our school symbol.

 Whenever possible, the themes of worship are linked to our values and other aspects of life in school, e.g. encouraging care for one another, sharing, the avoidance of being tempted and so on.
-The school council have developed a prayer area in a central position within the school, where children can have quiet moments of reflection and prayer at all times of the school day.

 EAGLE CHRISTIAN VALUES